alexander-tong/Landsat_SC_NBEM_LST_Retrieval/README.md

 # Landsat land surface temperature (LST) retrieval
 Home of the land surface temperature (LST) retrieval workflow using the single-channel NDVI-based emissivity method (NBEM) for Landsat 5/7/8 datasets.
-As time permits, the workflow will be added and updated.
+As time permits, the workflow will be added.
 Of course, LST is one of the many ecological relavent (environmental) variables being calculated for downstream analysis as part of the [GLUE project](http://www.globalurbanevolution.com/).

 LST may be calculated from a single or multiple thermal infrared bands, depending on the method used.
 Consequently, LST is a non-trivial quantity to calculate.
 For operational usage, the single-channel NBEM method is one of the more straightforward approaches for LST retrieval and uses a single thermal infrared (TIRS) thermal band (hence its namesake).
-However, amongst the LST methods, it is also one of the least accurate (worst case scenario ± 3 K).
+However, amongst the LST methods, it is also one of the least accurate (worst case scenario ± 2 K).
 Then, depending on the needs of a study or project, one should choose whether absolute accurate LST retrieval is a necessity or if the margin of error of LST retrieval proposed by a LST retrieval method is acceptable.
 Nevertheless, this algorithm requires a few quantities:

 - thermal band raster
 - at-sensor brightness temperature raster